 What is fraud?

-e-commerce fraud is called payment fraud and refers basically to any type of illegal or false transaction.
+E-commerce fraud is called payment fraud and refers basically to any type of illegal or false transaction.

 - contact the shipper to reroute the package to an address where they can retrieve the stolen goods;

-What is antifraud and how it works
+What is antifraud, and how does it work?

 - Geographic filters.
 For instance, by country of IP addresses.
 Statistics show that some countries have a high level of skimming and card compromise, and as a result, payments made from these countries have a high potential to be fraudulent.